saswat-53/project-managment/README.md

 **Embedded Comments Subdocument** — Task comments are stored as an embedded array inside the Task document (not a separate collection).
 This keeps reads fast (no joins) and works well given the bounded size of comment threads per task.

 **Two-Pass AI Plan Generation** — Plan generation runs two sequential DeepSeek calls: the first selects only the relevant files from the repo tree (avoiding token limits), the second generates the structured `plan.md` using just those files' contents.
 The result is cached on the Task document (`planMarkdown`, `planGeneratedAt`) so re-opening the plan tab is instant.
 An in-memory rate limiter (10 requests/hr/user) protects the DeepSeek API quota without requiring Redis.

+**AI Agent Executor (202 Non-Blocking Pattern)** — When "Execute Plan" is clicked, the backend immediately responds with `202 Accepted` (setting `executionStatus: "running"`) and runs the agent asynchronously.
+The agent: parses file paths from the plan's "Files to change" table, fetches each file from GitHub, rewrites each one individually via DeepSeek (`temperature: 0.1`, up to 8192 tokens), clones the repo to a temp directory, writes the changes, commits to a branch named `agent/<title-slug>-<taskId>`, pushes, and opens a GitHub PR.
+The frontend learns of completion via the existing Socket.IO `task:updated` event — no polling needed.
+The temp directory is always cleaned up in a `finally` block even on failure.
+A 409 guard prevents double-execution if the agent is already running.

 ---